 - G Suite domains: example.com

-- Under Resources, find the App Engine app you want to restrict access to.
+- On the Identity-Aware Proxy page, under Resource, find the App Engine app you want to restrict access to.
 The Published column shows the URL of the app.
 To turn on Cloud IAP for the app, click Off in the IAP column.

 In the Turn on IAP window that appears, list all domains